Factorization of Power Corrections in the Drell-Yan Process in EFT: Overlap subtractions at NLP

 where

 and

-The integral in \eqn{eq:T21tot} is finite; as at LP, the spurious divergences from the $n$-sector as $k^-\to 0$ and the $\nb$-sector as $k^-\to\infty$ have been cancelled by the the overlap subtraction to give the finite result
+The integral in \eqn{eq:T21tot} is finite; as at LP, the spurious divergences from the $n$ sector as $k^-\to 0$ and the $\nb$ sector as $k^-\to\infty$ have been canceled by the overlap subtraction to give the finite result

 which, by a similar rescaling argument as at leading power, gives a scheme-dependent rapidity logarithm reproducing that in \eqn{eq:CS_N}.